-- Develop a critical approach to scientific evidence and methods;
+- Develop a critical approach to scientific evidence and methods

 - Acquire scientific skills, knowledge and understanding necessary for progression to further learning.

 Chemistry is a fundamental science and impacts on all facets of our lives.
-An understanding of Chemistry is necessary to all other sciences from astronomy to zoology.
-All of the materials used by engineers and technologists are made by chemical reactions and we all experience chemical reactions continuously, whether it be baking a cake, driving a car or listening to an MP3 player.
-Chemistry is concerned with all aspects of molecules, their physical and chemical properties, their composition and structure, their synthesis and use in the 21st century.
+An understanding of Chemistry is necessary to all other sciences - from astronomy to zoology.
+All the materials used by engineers and technologists are made by chemical reactions and we all experience chemical reactions continuously, whether it be when baking a cake, driving a car, or when heating our homes.
+Chemistry is also concerned with all aspects of molecules, their physical and chemical properties, their composition and structure, and their synthesis and use in the 21st century.Physics

 Physics is crucial to understanding the world around us, the world inside us and the world beyond us.
 It is the most basic and fundamental science, underpinning all things.